SumairSoomro/carbonFootPrintTracker/README.md

 Features
 	•	Activity Logger – Log activities with associated carbon values.
 	•	Goal Tracker – Set and track a carbon emissions goal with real-time progress feedback.
-Also has gamification elements
+Also includes gamification elements.
 	•	Carbon Chart – Visual breakdown of emissions per category using bar charts.
 	•	Tips & Resources – Practical tips and links to reduce your carbon footprint.